Hepatitis comparison_ A, B, and C

 5. Availability of Vaccines

-- Hepatitis A: Vaccine available and effective
+• Hepatitis A: Vaccine accessible and efficient

-- Hepatitis C: No vaccine currently available
+• Hepatitis C: No vaccine presently accessible

 6. Treatment Options